cliffordru/mcp-meeting-agent/README.md

 The MCP server exposes a single tool:

 - `prepare_meeting(meeting_info: str)`: Generates meeting preparation content including trivia, fun facts, and trending repositories

-## MCP Client Configuration

-To use this MCP server with your MCP host client, see `mcp-server-config.json` in the project root for the complete configuration example for cursor.

-The server runs on `http://127.0.0.1:8000/sse` by default and provides the `prepare_meeting()` tool for generating meeting content.

 ## Dependencies